openhab/openhab-addons/bundles/org.openhab.binding.snmp/README.md

 For receiving traps a port for receiving traps needs to be configured.
 The standard port for receiving traps is 162, however binding to ports lower than 1024 is only allowed with privileged right on most *nix systems.
-Therefore it is recommended to bind to a port higher than 1024 (e.g. 8162).
+Therefore, it is recommended to bind to a port higher than 1024 (e.g. 8162).
 In case the trap sending equipment does not allow to change the destination port (e.g. Mikrotik routers), it is necessary to forward the received packets to the new port.
 This can be done either by software like _snmptrapd_ or by adding a firewall rule to your system, e.g. by executing